Top 5 trekking in Tibet

 Tibet is home to some rare and endangered plants and animals.
 There are approximately 800 species of wild animals and around 5800 species of plants in the Tibetan plateau.
 The northern regions of Tibet have a huge ecological diversity.
 If lucky you can sight some rare species of Tibetan animals like Tibetan antelopes, Tibetan wolf, Himalayan blue bear locally known as Dom Gyamuk, snow leopards, wild yaks, Thorold’s deer, etc. While following this trek you will pass Damxung valley and come across various streams, forested mountains, pasturelands, and gorges.
 On the way, you can also encounter the camps of nomads.

-Tibet has some last rare, untamed, natural places left in the world, which are still untouched by modernization.
-There is a vast diversity of landscapes, flora, and fauna, and trekking is the only way to experience the beauty of this mysterious land called ” the roof of the world.”
+Tibet has some last rare, untamed, natural places left in the world.
+Therefore, It’s a vast diversity of landscapes, flora, and fauna, and trekking is the only way to experience the beauty of this mysterious land.
 Away from the hustle and bustle of the growing Tibetan cities trekking will allow you to experience high altitude, remoteness, boulder crossing, river and stream crossing, sacred sites, and most crucial solitude and contemplation.